Roles and privileges

 GRANT ALL PRIVILEGES ON sales.orders TO sales_team;

-role to users using GRANT
+Assign the sales_team role to users using GRANT:

 GRANT sales_team TO alice, bob;

-role from users, use the REVOKE
+To revoke the sales_team role from users, use the REVOKE command:

 REVOKE sales_team FROM alice, bob;